ashruk00/viridien-ml-assignment/README.md

     "Extracted order_id: ORD1001",
     "Issue classified as: missing_item",
     "Fetched order: ORD1001",
-    "Drafted reply using order details."
+    "Drafted reply using order details.",
+    "Admin: approved the suggested action."
   ]
 }

-🧪 Tests & CI
+The messages field makes it easy to see how the state progressed through each node in the graph.

+## Testing and CI

-CI runs automatically on every push using GitHub Actions
+A small smoke test is included so that the CI pipeline runs on every push.

-Tests executed via pytest

-Current pipeline status: Passing ✅
+This helped verify that dependencies install correctly and that the project imports cleanly in a fresh environment.

-Run tests locally:
+Run tests locally with:
 pytest -q

-🤖 How I Used Cursor

-I used Cursor as my primary development environment to scaffold the FastAPI project, refactor the LangGraph workflow, and iteratively build and debug the agent nodes.
-Cursor’s inline AI assistance helped accelerate development, maintain clean structure across files, and quickly resolve integration and CI issues.
+The GitHub Actions workflow currently passes on the main branch.

+## AI Tool Usage
+I used Cursor as a coding assistant while building this project.
+Cursor was helpful for scaffolding files, refactoring LangGraph nodes, and debugging import and dependency issues.
+The overall design decisions, workflow planning, and testing were done manually, with Cursor mainly used to speed up iteration and reduce boilerplate.